GMaissa/ansible-role-mailcatcher/README.md

 Mailcatcher
 ========

+This role is a fork of [Stephan Hochhaus's Mailcatcher role](https://github.com/yauh/role-mailcatcher) for ansible.

-This role installs [Mailcatcher](http://mailcatcher.me) on your system and starts it upon boot time.
+It installs [Mailcatcher](http://mailcatcher.me) on your system and starts it upon boot time.

 Requirements
 ------------